awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-replicakey.md

 The `AWS::KMS::ReplicaKey` resource specifies a multi\-Region replica key that is based on a multi\-Region primary key\.

 *Multi\-Region keys* are an AWS KMS feature that lets you create multiple interoperable KMS keys in different AWS Regions\.
 Because these KMS keys have the same key ID, key material, and other metadata, you can use them to encrypt data in one AWS Region and decrypt it in a different AWS Region without making a cross\-Region call or exposing the plaintext data\.
-For more information, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

 A multi\-Region *primary key* is a fully functional symmetric or asymmetric KMS key that is also the model for replica keys in other AWS Regions\.
 To create a multi\-Region primary key, add an [AWS::KMS::Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-key.html) resource to your CloudFormation stack\.
 Set its `MultiRegion` property to true\.

 A multi\-Region *replica key* is a fully functional symmetric or asymmetric KMS key that has the same key ID and key material as a multi\-Region primary key, but is located in a different AWS Region of the same AWS partition\.
 There can be multiple replicas of a primary key, but each must be in a different AWS Region \.

 A primary key and its replicas have the same key ID and key material\.
 They also have the same key spec, key usage, key material origin, and automatic key rotation status\.
 These properties are known as *shared properties*\.
 If they change, AWS KMS synchronizes the change to all related multi\-Region keys\.
 All other properties of a replica key can differ, including its key policy, tags, aliases, and key state\.
 AWS KMS does not synchronize these properties\.

+**Regions**

+AWS KMS CloudFormation resources are supported in all Regions in which AWS CloudFormation is supported\.
+However, in the Asia Pacific \(Jakarta\) Region \(ap\-southeast\-3\), you cannot use a CloudFormation template to create or manage multi\-Region KMS keys \(primary or replica\)\.

 ## Syntax<a name="aws-resource-kms-replicakey-syntax"></a>